-On November 4, 2016 a beef herd in Montmorency County had one animal that responded during a whole herd test.
+On November 4, 2016, a beef herd in Montmorency County had one animal that responded during a whole herd test.
 That animal was examined at Michigan State University's Veterinary Diagnostic Lab and had lesions consistent with bovine TB.
 The herd was designated as affected on December 1, 2016.
 A second TB test was performed January 2, 2017 with no finding of disease.
 USDA indicated that the herd should follow a test and removal process, and that no federal indemnity of this herd would be made available.
 The producer requested the state depopulate the adults in the herd.
 The adults were sent to slaughter and Animal Industry Division paid the difference between the fair market value of the animals and what was paid by the slaughter plant.
 In the process of having the adult animals inspected at slaughter, a second TB positive animal was discovered that had not responded to either the November or January TB tests.
 This animal was condemned at slaughter.
 The producer plans to feed his 2016 calf crop until they are old enough to slaughter.
 The portion of the premises that the producer will use as a small feedlot in the future was cleaned and disinfected in October 2017 and completed 30 days of sitting vacant.
 The producer signed a herd plan December 8, 2017.
 Additionally, a fence was placed around the farm's feed storage area.
-As a result of these actions the guarantine on the feed lot portion of the premises was released December 14, 2017.
-At this time, 6 animals remain and will eventually be sent to custom slaughter or to an FSIS inspected processing plant.
+These actions allowed for the quarantine on the feed lot portion of the premises to be released on December 14, 2017.
+Currently, four animals remain and will eventually be sent to custom slaughter or to an FSIS inspected processing plant.